KLD997/gptcmdline/README.md

 # Open-Roaming-Byzn (ORB)
 ORB is a command-line script that connects to the OpenAI API to harness the power of ChatGPT models for generating human-like text responses.
 It's designed to provide a seamless interface for interacting with OpenAI's language models.

+## UPDATE 10/15/2023
+- Created separate `install.sh` for smoother install.
+- Modified she-bang statements from FreeBSD's `/usr/local/bin/zsh` to Linux `/usr/bin/zsh`
+- Install.sh will now check for both `jq` and `zsh` and install if neccessary.
+- Install.sh will now check if user uses `doas` or `sudo`.
+The script checks first for `doas` since it is not so common.

 ## Features
 ### Secure API Key Input:
 ORB allows you to securely input your OpenAI API key without displaying it on the screen.